 How to Avoid Marketing Panic in Turbulent Times

-At a glance, this sounds like the prudent thing to do, since it might not be deemed as a necessary expense.
+At a glance, this may sound like the prudent thing to do, since anything marketing related might not be deemed as a necessary expense.
 But, we’ve seen time and time again that when businesses cut back on marketing, future leads and sales tend to dry up.
-And when companies continue to market during downturns, those are the ones who recover more quickly, and are ahead of their competitors when the trends generally lift.
+On the other hand, when companies continue to market during downturns, those are the ones who recover more quickly, and are ahead of their competitors when the trends generally lift.

 In fact, a McGraw-Hill Research study that analyzed 600 companies and their marketing spending during an earlier downturn “concluded that those firms that had maintained or increased their advertising during the recession … boasted an average sales growth of 275% over the next five years (while) those companies that cut their advertising saw paltry sales growth over the next five years of just 19%.”

-Since most people that visit your website leave without buying or contacting you, that’s a lot of lost opportunity.
-We match about 50% of your unconverted website visitors to mailing addresses, and mail to their homes the next day.
-Our clients are doing this because it helps them bring in new customers and more money.
+Since most people who visit any given website end up leaving without buying or contacting the business in question, that’s a lot of lost opportunity.
+At Modern Postcard, we match about 50% of unconverted website visitors to mailing addresses, and mail a postcard to their homes the very next day.
+It’s a great way to target prospects that are already interested in a company’s product or service.
+In marketing, we call these prospects “low hanging fruit.”
 Learn more.

-It’s important to remember, that despite the chaos Covid-19 has caused, consumers haven’t stopped being consumers.
+It’s important to remember, that despite a recession for example, consumers haven’t stopped being consumers.
 People’s needs, wants and interests haven’t changed; the way they go about their lives has, and therefore, the way we used to go about doing marketing needs to change too.

-One of the strengths of postcard retargeting is how it combines the urgency of touching your recent website visitors with the response-power of Print Marketing.
+One of the strengths of Direct Mail Retargeting is how it combines the urgency of touching your recent website visitors with the response-power of Print Marketing.

 To learn more about how and why Print and Direct Mail engages the brains of your customers, read this FREE e-Book, filled with useful reasons and data showing why print marketing is so effective in capturing attention and driving engagement.

-And when ready, our postcard retargeting team is only a phone call away at 866-959-8365 to get you started for as little as $50 a week.
+And when ready, our Direct Mail Retargeting team is only a phone call away at 866-959-8365 to get you started for as little as $50 a week.